seadowg/cv/cv.md

 #### Responsibilities

 * Working as a full stack engineer and team lead to build mobile apps (Android & iOS), web apps and APIs
-* Collaborating with other engineers, data scientists, UX/UI designers and product managers as part of a balanced team.
+* Collaborating with other engineers, data scientists, UX/UI designers and product managers as part of a balanced team
-* Helping clients deploy and maintain their products in the Play/App Store and across various cloud platforms (PCF, Heroku etc).
+* Helping clients deploy and maintain their products in the Play/App Store and across various cloud platforms (PCF, Heroku etc)
-* Mentoring and helping build other engineers' careers as their line manager.
+* Mentoring and helping build other engineers' careers as their line manager
-* Contributing to the overall direction and management of the office and consulting practice.
+* Contributing to the overall direction and management of the office and consulting practice
-* Teaching and consulting with technical, product and executive members of client organisations on core development and Lean/XP practices such as pair programming, test driven development, agile product management, lean startup and many others.
+* Teaching and consulting with technical, product and executive members of client organisations on core development and Lean/XP practices such as pair programming, test driven development, agile product management, lean startup and many others

 #### Major projects